tjake/cassandra-munin-plugins/README.md

 ## Installation

+run "sudo add_all_plugins.sh /etc/munin/plugins"
+make sure this is the right munin plugin dir on your system.

+OR

 Make sure all the files from this repo are in the same directory and that jmx_ is executable.
 Then in /etc/munin/plugins, create a symlink named after each of the plugin configurations to the jmx_ executable.
 The symlink needs to be an absolute path, not relative, or jmx_ won't be able to parse it correctly.

 Copy and modify the standard1* metrics for the columnfamlies you wish to monitor.
 (These should include system.HintsColumnFamily, in production.)